Towards Human Understanding of Paraphrase Types in Large Language Models

 Our findings suggest that providing multiple examples of the same type and reasoning about the generation improves APT generation performance in LLMs.
 For some examples, \gptshort\space profits from reasoning about the task at hand, but often, the performance remains poor (e.g., \apt{Synthetic/Analytic Substitution}), suggesting a need to improve model understanding.

 \question{Are there qualitative differences between prompt methods?
-Do humans favor the generation of certain prompt styles more than others?} Besides whether a change is applied correctly, the resulting paraphrases have varying degrees of quality.
+Do humans favor the generation of certain prompt styles more than others?} \short Annotators favor the generations from few-shot prompting the most, while generations from CoT and the Fine-Tuned model are generally preferred less.

+\ans Besides whether a change is applied correctly, the resulting paraphrases have varying degrees of quality.
 Humans might prefer one paraphrase over another, although they have applied the same type (e.g., some grammatical structures are easier to grasp than others).
 These preferences can indirectly inform what criteria humans use to judge paraphrases, e.g., at which position a change happens or how creative a change is.
 We investigate whether different prompt techniques (e.g., CoT, zero-shot) produce paraphrases rated as more or less favorable by humans.

 Of all paraphrases where humans have annotated that the APT was correctly applied, we ask annotators to rank these paraphrases from best to worst according to their preferences.
 The best paraphrase is ranked first, i.e., lower numbers are better.
 To avoid penalizing prompt methods that produced fewer successful generations, we did not rank unsuccessful generations, and we only looked at the rate at which a generation from one prompt technique was preferred compared to another when both generated an APT successfully.
 We give the average ranks of the different prompt techniques and the proportion of times one generation is preferred to another in \Cref{tab:favored_rate}.
 Based on the average rank, few-shot and one-shot generated the most preferred paraphrases, zero-shot and CoT seem to be in the middle, and fine-tuned is ranked worst.
 For the direct comparison, the trend repeats; we see that few-shot is generally favored compared to the other approaches and fine-tuned and CoT are often perceived as worse.